amarmer/Class-Quasi-Template/README.md

-Wikepedia definition of `class template` - "A class template provides a specification for generating classes based on parameters."
+Wikipedia definition of `class template` - "A class template provides a specification for generating classes based on parameters."

 Syntax: ```C++ template <parameter-list> class-declaration.```